Agent-Based Optimal Control for Image Processing: The optimal control problem

 \section{The optimal control problem}

-In this section, we formulate a control problem with the goal of obtaining an optimal quantization of the input image $I$.
-For analytical convenience, we assume that the image is continuous in both space and intensity, and we rescale it so that $(x_i,y_i) \in \Omega := [0,1]^2$ for all pixels.
-We adopt the notation $c(x,t)$ to refer to the continuous version of the colour field at point $x \in \Omega$ and time $t \in [0,T]$.

-The first step is to define a cost functional that penalises colour variation, while at the same time keeping memory of the original image. \begin{defn} Let $\alpha > 0$.
-We define the cost functional $J : H^1(\Omega) \to \R$ as
+In this section, we formulate a control problem with the goal of retrieving an optimal quantisation of the input image.
+The first step is to define a cost functional that penalises colour variation, while at the same time keeping memory of the original image.